profsmallpine/private-notes/README.md

 ## Development instructions

-1. Install Go 1.16
+1. Install Go 1.17
 2. Install PostgreSQL 13.1
 3. `./scripts/setup_dev_dbs` to create development database
 4. Run `cp .env.example .env`
-4. Update .env for login (needs google creds + session keys)
+5. Update .env for login (needs google creds + session keys)
+6. If you want emails to work, you can create an (app password)[https://myaccount.google.com/apppasswords] and use that in the .env.
-5. Run `go run main.go`
+7. Run `go run main.go`

 ## Generate Session Keys